First, let’s take a look at some facts and trends:

 A recent study by ad:tech Chicago and Q Interactive gives us even more insight into the failure of brands to connect with women on the social web.
 The study surveyed 1,000 women and reports the following results:

 - 75% of respondents’ purchase decisions are not affected by social networking sites.
-Only 21.9% say social networking sites have “somewhat” of an influcence on their purchase decisions and 3.3% say they greatly influence their purchase decisions.
+Only 21.9% say social networking sites have “somewhat” of an influence on their purchase decisions and 3.3% say they greatly influence their purchase decisions.

 - 52% of respondents have friended brands on social networking sites.